From veering triangulations to link spaces and back again: Introduction

 We thank Lee Mosher and S\'ergio Fenley for teaching us about pseudo-Anosov flows; this directly motivated our work on the link space.

-We thank Yair Minsky for helping us understand the connection between the veering hypothesis and Fenley's notion of \emph{perfect fits}, and we thank Marc Culler for suggesting the name \emph{continents}.
-These conversations happened at the Mathematical Sciences Research Institute during the \emph{Geometric Group Theory} program, supported by the National Science Foundation under Grant No. DMS-1440140.
+We thank Yair Minsky for helping us understand the connection between the veering hypothesis and Fenley's notion of \emph{perfect fits}.
+We thank Marc Culler for suggesting the name \emph{continents}.
+These conversations happened at the Mathematical Sciences Research Institute during the Fall 2016 semester program \emph{Geometric Group Theory}, supported by the National Science Foundation under Grant Number DMS-1440140.

-We thank Danny Calegari and Steven Frankel for their excellent talks at the workshop \emph{Contact structures, laminations and foliations}, at the Mathematical Institute of the LMU in Munich; these inspired the material in \refsec{LaminationsAlone}.
+We thank Danny Calegari for his excellent talks at the 2016 workshop \emph{Contact structures, laminations and foliations}, at the Mathematical Institute of the LMU in Munich; these directly and indirectly inspired our investigations into the upper and lower laminations.

 We thank Sam Taylor for pointing out the relation between the link space and the Guirardel core.